 What Does a Garbage Disposal Do?

-A garbage disposal unit is a small machine typically found between the drain and the piping in a kitchen sink.
-Garbage disposals are designed to shred food waste and other organic matter into super small pieces.
+A garbage disposal unit is a small machine found between the drain and the piping in a kitchen sink.
+It is designed to shred food waste and other organic matter into super small pieces.
 Doing so enables these disposal materials to easily flow through pipes, thus greatly reducing the risk of clogs.

-To ensure that your garbage disposal is working the way it’s supposed to, we recommend running it regularly and avoid intentionally throwing food or other organic matter down it.
+To ensure that your unit is working the way it’s supposed to, we recommend running it regularly and avoid intentionally throwing food or other organic matter down it.
 You’ll also want to run your disposal with running cold water.
-Cold water solidifies any grease or oils, enabling your garbage disposal to grind them into smaller bits.
+Cold water solidifies any grease or oils, enabling your disposal to grind them into smaller bits.

 Even with proper maintenance, garbage disposals can have issues.
 One of the most common and frustrating of these issues is odor.
 Often, an unpleasant (and seemingly inexplicable) smell will emanate from a kitchen garbage disposal.
 This smell can have several sources, all of which can be dealt with relatively easily.